 The princesses have changed just like women have changed and it is encouraging to see that the latest princess in Brave did not need a prince to find happiness.
 She just needed to be herself and to get along with her family first.
 She would meet her prince in time.

 Princes have changed too and it is good news.
 No, ladies, you don’t need to find the heir to the throne or to flirt with prince Harry to find true love.
 Nowadays, Patrick Dempsey is enough (even if he doesn’t dance and really doesn’t sing!).
 After all, he is a good man and he knows that it is wiser to get to know each other well before living together and introducing our children to someone new.

 And in real life?

-It doesn’t take too long on Internet before we realize that making love is much easier to find than love.
+It doesn't take much time on the Internet or on apps like Tinder before we realize that making love is much easier to come across than true love.
 Is love completely out-dated?
 Would it mean that the poor romantics who are looking for love are dreaming the impossible dream?
-Probably not, but the fact that it is hard to find combined with the overdose of a cheap kind of love used in advertising are not helping.
+Probably not, but the fact that it is hard to find, combined with the overdose of a cheap kind of love used in advertising, is not helping.
 At the end of the day, love is only supposed to make us happy.

 You can ask your friends who have found love what they think.
 For most of them, love is not a matter of paying bills or finding someone close enough to what they want in order to “adjust” them over time.
 Love makes you feel funny, sigh all day and feel stronger.
 It doesn’t happen every week.
 Finding it is somewhat related to luck but it is also only possible if you are true to yourself and know what you really want from life.